camilapedraza/42minishell/README.md

 ### AI Usage

 - **Debugging:** Used AI to understand error messages
-- **Concepts:** Asked AI to assist me in project conception
+- **Concepts:** Asked AI to assist us in project conception
-- **No code generation:** All code was written and understood by me personally
+- **No code generation:** All code was written and understood us me personally

 ## Authors